Chart Color Schemes

 Employment conditions in Bald Hills remain below the national average according to AreaSearch analysis

 Bald Hills has a skilled workforce with significant representation in essential services sectors.
-The unemployment rate was 6.0% as of an unspecified past year.
+The unemployment rate was 5.9% as of the past year, with an estimated employment growth of 12.2%.

 Frequently Asked Questions - Employment